Gabes-Code/TheLastReceiver/README.md

 7/15/25 - Worked in Quest Machine, set up first quest and dialogue
         - Added new melee and shooter weapons, animations to player

+7/16/25 - Learned Invector's character controller body snap system, created custom hats
+          and created new ItemTypes in the ItemListData ItemEnums editor.